 Achievement is recognised in Celebration Assemblies every Friday with ‘Well Done’ and ‘Three Cs’ (Caring Courteous and Considerate) certificates.
 This is also an opportunity for the school to celebrate any achievements outside school time, (e.g. sport, music etc), or to play their musical instruments.
 Parents and friends are welcome to attend.

 Positive encouragement is used as frequently as possible, but there are times when further measures are needed.
 Sanctions include loss of privileges, time out from the main group and occasionally completion of class work in child’s own time.
+All staff have been trained in the Pivotal Behaviour System and this is the approach we use.
+See our Behaviour blue print for the highlights of this system.

 Class teachers will deal with minor issues, but refer to the Head if needed.
 Occasionally, the homework/reading diary may be used as a method of communication with parents.
 If minor sanctions do not have the required effect, or the problem is of a more serious nature, then parents/carers are contacted to discuss the best course of action.
 Positive and negative behaviour is monitored and recorded on a daily basis for parents to share their child’s progress towards an agreed standard of behaviour.
 In certain circumstances, the Headteacher may exclude a pupil in accordance with the DNEAT policy.